zzybluebell/tp/docs/UserGuide.md

     * `-d/`: descending

 * **Requirements of input command**:
-   * When a user inputs a command, it is not allowed to include above prefixes in the specific contents or arguments.
+   * When a user inputs a command, it is not allowed to include above prefixes in the specific contents or keywords.
    * E.g. address is not allowed to be "112`-p/` Amoy Street`-a/`, 069907, Singapore".
 </div>